marktheknife/sunpower-web-monitor/README.md

 <img style="padding-right: 15px; padding-bottom: 5px;" align="right" src="images/PVS5_1.png" width="150">
 <img style="padding-right: 15px; padding-bottom: 5px;" align="right" src="images/PVS6_1.png" width="175">

-SunPower's PVS (*Power Visualization System*) is a data logger and gateway device used for solar system monitoring, metering, and control.
+SunPower's PVS (*Photovoltaic Supervisor*) is a data logger and gateway device used for solar system monitoring, metering, and control.

 The Dashboard has been tested with the **PVS6** gateway and is expected to be compatible with the older **PVS5** model as well.
 For simplicity, both models are referred to as **PVS** in this document.